edysfy/Group_website/sysImp.md

 ```js
   moodArr: string[] = ["filler","Happy", "Coping", "Sad"]
 ```
+The "filler" element is needed as the mood values are 1,2 and 3.
 We take the mood value from the GeoJson, and display moodArr[moodvalue], in the mat-accordion element.
 We used Angular's text interpolation to display the GeoJson data in the mat-accordion component.
 ```html
 <mat-expansion-panel>
     <mat-expansion-panel-header>